 Work out which areas you need to work on and create a plan to reach your goal.

 So for example if your isolations lack a precise strong look to them, observe if it is mainly upper body isolations, abdominal or hip work.
 You will need to strengthen up the main muscle groups (commonly abdominal muscles: upper, middle, lower and obliques) that ‘drive’ the movements you lack strength in.

 3) Clarity of movement

-If you are starting out and putting together muscular combinations, it can be helpful to practice it first with locks (hard contractions), then progress to serpentine movement (soft contractions).
+It can be helpful to practice the combo first with locks (hard contractions), then progress to serpentine movement (soft contractions).
 You can play “dot to dot” where you map out the exact shapes and lock patterns for clarity, and then work on smoothing them.
 Know exactly what you are doing!